 It’s up to you to set the tone for your team!
 Start by walking the talk.
 Get enough rest and don’t overlook self-care so you can bring a positive outlook to work.
 The last thing you want is to burn out.

 Also, bring your location to life by adding festive décor.
 Our surroundings have a big impact on our mood, so make sure your retail space looks dressed for the season.
-One study found that decorating for the holidays does indeed increase your joy.

 3. Show your appreciation